JizhiziLi/cnn-cell-counting/README.md

 # CNN-CELL-COUNTING

-* This is a well-structured microservice to detect number of cells in image based on CNN & other algorithms.
+* This is a well-structured Machine Learning microservice enables RESTful API.
+* Uses to count the number of cells in a medical image based on CNN & other algorithms.
-* Related dissertation and demo slides can be viewed in `document` folder.
+* Relevant dissertation and demo slides can be viewed in `document` folder.
-* Structure used for RESTful methods in this case is flask[http://flask.pocoo.org/].
+* Structure used for building in this case is flask [http://flask.pocoo.org/].
-* Any questions please contact *JizhiziLi* [jizhizili@gmail.com]
+* Any questions please contact __Jizhizi Li__ [jizhizili@gmail.com]

 ## How to Setup